 Many of the military buildings and roads have been removed or modified over the years in the transformation of the State Park.
 Heavy brush, pine and cedar thickets, and young growth wooded areas are slowly reclaiming the once cleared military land.
 Several steep ravines edged with old growth oak, hickory, ash, and maple traverse through the park land draining into Seneca Lake.
 This evolving landscape makes excellent habitat for songbirds, white-tailed deer, wild turkey, fox, coyote, raccoon, squirrel, rabbit, and other small mammals, as well as waterfowl and birds of prey including bald eagles and osprey.

 Deer, turkey, small game, and waterfowl hunting is allowed at Sampson State Park by special permit only.
 Hunting dates and legal hunting implement will vary from the NYS DEC Hunting and Trapping Guide, but DEC rules of hunting will still apply.
-A 4pt. one side antler restriction is now in place.
+There are currently no antler restrictions in Sampson State Park.

 2016 Spring Turkey